-(1) Changes in accounting policies resulting from applying for the first time certain standards
+(1) Changes in accounting policies resulting from applying for the first time certain standards and amendment

-The Company applied International Financial Reporting Standards (IFRS), International Accounting Standards (IAS), and Interpretations issued, revised or amended which are recognized by the Financial Supervisory Commission (FSC) and became effective for annual periods beginning on or after January 1, 2022.
-The nature and the impact of each new standard and amendment have no material effect on the Company.
+The Company applied International Financial Reporting Standards (IFRS), International Accounting Standards (IAS), and Interpretations issued, revised or amended which are endorsed by Financial Supervisory Commission (FSC) and become effective for annual periods beginning on or after January 1, 2024.
+The adoption of these new standards and amendments had no material impact on the Company.

-(2) Standards or interpretations issued, revised or amended, by the International Accounting Standards Board ("IASB") which are endorsed by the FSC, but not yet adopted by the Company as at the date of issuance of the Company's financial statements are listed below.
+(2) Standards or interpretations issued, revised or amended, by International Accounting Standards Board (IASB) which are endorsed by the FSC, but not yet adopted by the Company as at the date of issuance of the Company's financial statements are listed below.